aliadnan777/linux-and-network-information/README.md

 * FAIL OVER
   * in fail over case we have to seprate servers on diffrent location
-  * if primary server stop working, dns server  point to secondry server start responding
+  * if primary server stop working, dns server  point to secondry server after specific time, secondry server start responding
   * when primary server will be in working condition, dns server point to primary server

 * SSL Purchasing